bigpel66/42-cursus/circle-02/push_swap/README.md

 3. Only 11 instructions are allowed.
 <p/>

-		Pushing top of the 1 element from A to B `pb`
+		pb : Pushing top of the 1 element from A to B
 <p/>

-		Pushing top of the 1 element from B to A `pa`
+		pa : Pushing top of the 1 element from B to A
 <p/>

-		Rotating A with ccw `ra`
+		ra : Rotating A with ccw
 <p/>

-		Rotating B with ccw `rb`
+		rb : Rotating B with ccw
 <p/>

-		Rotating both with ccw `rr`
+		rr : Rotating both with ccw
 <p/>

-		Rotating A with cw `rra`
+		rra : Rotating A with cw
 <p/>

-		Rotating B with cw `rrb`
+		rrb : Rotating B with cw
 <p/>

-		Rotating both with cw `rrr`
+		rrr : Rotating both with cw
 <p/>

-		Swapping top of the 2 elements on A `sa`
+		sa : Swapping top of the 2 elements on A
 <p/>

-		Swapping top of the 2 elements on B `sb`
+		sb : Swapping top of the 2 elements on B
 <p/>

-		Swapping top of the 2 elements on both `ss`
+		ss : Swapping top of the 2 elements on both
 <p/>